Mediation (statistics): Criticisms of mediation measurement

+Potentially unnecessary step

+Hayes (2009) critiqued Baron and Kenny's mediation steps approach, and as of 2019, David A. Kenny on his website stated that mediation can exist in the absence of a 'significant' total effect (sometimes referred to as "inconsistent mediation"), and therefore step 1 of the original 1986 approach may not be needed.
+Later publications by Hayes questioned the concepts of full mediation and partial mediation, and advocated for the abandonment of these terms and of the steps in classical (1986) mediation.

+Importance of caution

 Experimental approaches to mediation must be carried out with caution.
 First, it is important to have strong theoretical support for the exploratory investigation of a potential mediating variable.

 A criticism of a mediation approach rests on the ability to manipulate and measure a mediating variable.
 Thus, one must be able to manipulate the proposed mediator in an acceptable and ethical fashion.
 As such, one must be able to measure the intervening process without interfering with the outcome.
 The mediator must also be able to establish construct validity of manipulation.

 One of the most common criticisms of the measurement-of-mediation approach is that it is ultimately a correlational design.
 Consequently, it is possible that some other third variable, independent from the proposed mediator, could be responsible for the proposed effect.
 However, researchers have worked hard to provide counter-evidence to this disparagement.
 Specifically, the following counter-arguments have been put forward: